Terrafirma Dyip: Mahindra Enforcer (2015–2016)

 During the 2016 Governor's Cup, the Enforcers made their best start in their franchise history with 4–0 record.
 The franchise also made their first ever PBA playoff appearance but they lost to the Meralco Bolts in the quarterfinals.

-Mahindra Floodbuster (2016–17 season)
+Mahindra Floodbuster (2016–2017)

 On October 30, 2016, during the draft day, the team announced that the team will play 2016–17 season as the "Mahindra Floodbuster" to introduce the flood-proof variant of the Mahindra Enforcer, the Floodbuster.

+2017–2019: The Rashawn McCarthy era, last seasons under Columbian

 Kia Picanto (2017–2018)

 On July 6, 2017, seven days before the 2017 Governors' Cup, the team announced that the team will play as the "Kia Picanto" as part of a promotion to introduce a new vehicle model of the same name.